Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Veritiserum, Polyjuice, Amortensia, and Felix Felicis.

 At the end of the series we still know nothing about the brewing of Amortensia.
 But we have known since CoS that Polyjuice needs three weeks to stew.
-Towards the end of OotP Snape states that Veritiserum takes a month.
+Towards the end of OotP Snape stated that Veritiserum takes a month.

 And when, after learning of its properties, Ron comments that brewing up a batch of Felix Felicis might be a good idea, Harry discovers and relays the information that Felix Felicis requires a full six months to brew.